butla/bultrowicz.com/cv/curriculum_vitae.en.md

 payload backups, etc.).
 So if anything went wrong, we'd be notified by our alerting system, and immediately implement fixes.

-Iterio:
+TODOOOOO Iterio:

 - was the main python guy.
  First made some scripts more maintainable, rewrote them with proper python restructured for testability and added the tests.
 - I learned a lot about silicon valley-type tech startup business (and what the "data" companies make money on)
 - learned the value of good services and tools - being able to run this whole huge thing with just 3 people.

-- Zeep, SOAP,
+w 4 ludzi z dobrymi narzędziami byliśmy w stanie utrzymać system przetwarzający dane od dziesiątek milionów klientów

+TODO rozdziel to?
 ### March 2017 - September 2017
 Freelance projects
 Remote

-- ScyllaDB - Developing Ansible scripts for the deployment of ScyllaDB.
+- ScyllaDB (maj - october)- Developing Ansible scripts for the deployment of ScyllaDB.
 Got some way through, had opposition with bash scripts that weren't idempotent and always changed machine state.
-- Siled - Python 3.6 Windows GUI application for reporting of manufacturing faults in PCB boards.
+- Siled (styczeń-czerwiec)- Python 3.6 Windows GUI application for reporting of manufacturing faults in PCB boards.
 It merged data from Excel spreadsheets and Microsoft Access databases.
+Extracting data from old Microsoft SQL server databases (95?)

 ### March 2014 -- April 2016
 Software Applications Developer at Intel Technology Poland